 It is extremely common for state agencies to have multiple legacy operational systems with little or no reporting capability.
 Loblolly takes agency history, culture, objectives, and constraints into account, helping clients select a data integration strategy that is appropriately complex for the problem they are trying to solve.
 Loblolly understands that design for decision support can be different than design for data mining which is discovery driven.

-To be successful, we use an iterative approach.
+To help ensure success during data integration efforts, we use an iterative approach.
 Our commitment to perform stakeholder validation and approval at each step and acquire and use the built-in learning that occurs during iterations of deliverables ensures that no details are missed and the user’s business needs are met.
 Emphasis is placed on user validation at key points in the design and implementation phases, including:

 - Assessment of storage environments based on project needs